 Contact us on email@example.com

->Promoting the benefits of parks and open spaces and 'Friends of' Groups - 'Friends of' Groups know how vital green spaces are for their neighbourhoods, many looking to the future to make sure they are supported and funded where needed.
+'Friends of' Groups know how vital green spaces are for their neighbourhoods, many looking to the future to make sure they are supported and funded where needed.
 Groups sharing areas of their parks and open spaces, noting how they can improve mental and physical health, provide breathing spaces with lower pollution levels and they encourage a greater range of biodiversity, is a great start to promote the benefits of these spaces.

 Do you have to pay a membership to partake in a 'Friends of' Group?